 CDN guarantees that your content is distributed all over the globe without clogging your own servers.
 Dacast partners with the Akamai CDN, one of the best and largest CDNs in the industry.
 Akamai also works with popular and successful companies like Apple and Facebook.

 You want to pick a streaming platform that is affordable and easy to use.
 If you’re new to live streaming, choose a provider that doesn’t require any technical knowledge or to use their system.

 Streaming platforms like Dacast help you do live education broadcasting with just a few clicks.
 With our highly affordable platform, you can easily stream live video on your website while maintaining control of and rights to your content.

 A powerful streaming solution also provides a monitoring and analytics feature.
 You want to have access to viewer numbers, behaviors, and engagement.
 When you’re teaching an online class, it’s helpful to know if your students stayed on the stream the whole time or if they left before the end.

 In addition, you want to know if your lesson or material is engaging enough for your students.
 You can use this information to tailor your future lesson plans according to your students’ needs and preferences.

 It is a good idea to think beyond the live stream.
 Determine whether you plan to make the videos available for playback after they have finished.
 If this is a capability that you’re looking for, make sure your online video platform has video-on-demand (VOD) capabilities.

 Another thing you should take into consideration is the privacy and security capabilities of your OVP.
 Some broadcasters choose to make their live streams public, others choose to give access to specific students only.
-The decision ultimately comes down to whether a public or private live stream classroom makes sense for you.
+The decision ultimately comes down to whether public or private live stream classroom makes sense for you.

 3. Secure Your Internet Connection